The Best Duffel Bags for Travel

 eBag Mother Lode TLS 21″

-We partnered with eBags recently to cover some of our favorite packing hacks, which opened our world to a whole bunch of new products.
-In fact, we travel around with an eBag suitcase as one of our main point bags.
+We partnered with eBags recently to cover some of our favorite packing hacks, which opened our world to many new products.
+We travel around with an eBag suitcase as one of our main point bags.
 I love this hybrid duffel bag with wheels as it has a solid construction, it’s carry-on friendly, and the interior is designed like a clamshell suitcase.

 This is a hybrid bag that blends a duffel bag and a backpack.
-I also like the hard shell back that adds durability and an extra layer of protection for your belongings.
-It’s particularly helpful when hopping over a curb or set of stairs.
+I also like the hard shell back that adds durability and extra protection for your belongings.
+It’s beneficial when hopping over a curb or set of stairs.

-Shop For eBag Mother Lode TLS 21″
+eBags Mother Lode TLS 21″

 Wheeled vs. Traditional Duffel Bag

+Wheels make it far easier to travel around airports, paved roads, and even surfaces.
+The advantage of a traditional duffel bag is that it is lightweight and easy to carry.
 As a digital nomad, I use a duffel bag in my luggage for short multi-day trips.
 At the same time, wheels make more sense for a traditional traveler.
-They do come with a drawback in regards to weight.
-With strict airline weight allowances, that weight means you pack less of your own stuff in a wheeled bag.
+They do come with a drawback regarding weight.
+With strict airline weight allowances, that weight means you pack less of your stuff in a wheeled bag.

 Plan For Your Trip